Sudden Cardiac Arrest: What Is Sudden Cardiac Arrest? Know Warning Signs, Causes, Treatment And More

 SCA like its name denotes the abrupt loss of heart function, breathing, and consciousness.
 It is caused by an electrical disturbance in the heart due to which the pumping action is disrupted, hindering the flow of blood to the body.
 Time is very critical in the case of SCA because when the heart stops functioning, the lack of oxygenated blood can lead to brain damage or death in a few minutes.
 Therefore, while helping an unconscious person, time is of utmost importance.

 What causes sudden cardiac arrest?

-The most common cause of SCA is an arrhythmia which is manifested through irregular or abnormal heart beats due to a problem in the electrical system of the heart.
+The most common cause of SCA is arrhythmia which is manifested through irregular or abnormal heartbeats due to a problem in the electrical system of the heart.
 The heart's electrical system controls the rate and rhythm of your heartbeat and any hindrance in this normal rhythm can cause an arrhythmia.
-Apart from this, certain other conditions like coronary heart disease, congenital heart disease, heart attack, valvular heart disease or an enlarged heart can also trigger SCA.
+Apart from this, certain other conditions like coronary heart disease, congenital heart disease, heart attack, valvular heart disease, or an enlarged heart can also trigger SCA.

 How do you identify a sudden cardiac arrest?

-The symptoms for SCA are sudden and drastic and occur without any warning.
+The symptoms of SCA are sudden and drastic and occur without any warning.
 These include:

 - Loss of pulse

 It is possible to manage SCA with fast and appropriate medical intervention for survival.
 The first and most critical step is to administer cardiopulmonary resuscitation (CPR), using a defibrillator (devices that restore a normal heartbeat by sending an electric pulse or shock to the heart) or through chest compressions.
 This can help improve the chances of survival till proper medical help arrives.